Cost to Replace Roof Tiles

 Concrete Roof Tile Cost

 These roof tiles are a mixture of cement, sand and water.
 These tiles are created by moulding the materials mentioned above under high pressure and heat.
-Sometimes concrete likes are finished with a material similar to paint being added to their surface.
+Sometimes, concrete is finished with a material similar to paint being added to its surface.

-Concrete tiles feature extra waterlocks or interlocking ribs along its edges to prevent water seeping through.
+Concrete tiles feature extra waterlocks or interlocking ribs along their edges to prevent water from seeping through.
 Due to their qualities, concrete roof tiles are suited to virtually any home.

 ✔ Durable